Tutorial: Sorting

 }

-To compute content, in this example we use sets (even though in general, it might be better to use bags i.e. multisets).
+Of course, we need to define what the “content” of a list is.
+In this example, we use sets (even though in general, it might be better to use bags i.e. multisets).

 This completes the tutorial.
-To learn more, check the rest of this documentation and browse the examples provided with Stainless.
+To learn more, check the rest of this documentation and browse the examples provided with Stainless, as well as the epfl-lara/bolts library.